unoplatform/uno/doc/articles/composition.md

 #endif
 ```

-Or alternatively this, if you want to enable all available Composition capabilities:
+Or alternatively, if you want to enable all available Composition capabilities:

 ```csharp
 #if HAS_UNO